 The use of alpha as a statistical measure derives from:

 - Modern Portfolio Theory (MPT), which outlines the relationship between risk and return

 - Capital Asset Pricing Model (CAPM), which first introduced the concepts of Alpha and Beta

 Pioneered by Harry Markowitz, MPT suggests there’s an ‘efficient frontier’ of portfolios that offer the maximum expected return for a given level of risk.

-When thinking about risk and how best to manage it in your portfolio, it’s useful to decide whether it can be described as systematic – also known as market or un-diversifiable risk – or unsystematic – also known as specific risk, which can be managed better through diversification.
+When thinking about risk and how best to manage it in your portfolio, it’s useful to decide whether it can be described as systematic – also known as market or un-diversifiable risk – or unsystematic – also known as specific risk, which can be managed better through a process known as diversification.

 How can you measure alpha?

-Alpha is usually stated in a single number, which reflects how well an investment has performed compared to its benchmark.
+Alpha is usually represented as a single number, which reflects how well an investment has performed compared to its benchmark.
 The basic alpha calculation simply subtracts the total return of your investment from the return of the benchmark.

 Outlining the relationship between risk and return, CAPM is used to price risky assets, estimating the expected return for a given level of risk.
 In line with CAPM, to calculate Jensen’s alpha in a portfolio you need to know:

-- R(i) – realised average return of the portfolios
+- R(i) – realised an average return of the portfolios

 - R(m) – the realised return of the benchmark